k8-g/T1A3-App/readme.md

 </details><br>

-Two functions operate to start the game; play_game in hangman_functions.py & start_game in Game.py.
-The first clears the screen and loads the game (and any stats if there any saved), whilst the  second draws the empty gallows display (draw_hangman), generates the random word to be guessed (self._hangman_word = generate_word(self)) and replaces the letters in the words to be displayed as underscores with spaces beside them to seperate them. (print("_ "*len(self._hangman_word)))
+Two functions operate to start the game; `play_game` in `hangman_functions.py` & `start_game` in `Game.py`.
+The first clears the screen and loads the game (and any stats if there any saved), whilst the  second draws the empty gallows display (`draw_hangman`), generates the random word to be guessed (`self._hangman_word = self.generate_word()`) and replaces the letters in the words to be displayed as underscores with spaces beside them to seperate them. (`print("_ "*len(self._hangman_word))`)

 The player then can input a letter followed by the 'Enter' key, and the game will let the player know if their guess is in the word or an incorrect guess.
-It does this by running a check_letters function which checks if the inputted letter is in the word.
+It does this by running a `check_letters` function which checks if the inputted letter is in the word.
 This loops through every letter in the word to see if it matches.

 If the player guesses a letter correctly, that letter is then converted from the corresponding underscore into the guessed letter in the displayed blanked word.
 A message will also be displayed telling the player that the letter they have guessed is correct.
 They then can guess again.